Last Updated: June 5, 2026

 In this final exercise of this Activity Page, you'll see how to streamline your user experience in Microsoft Project by customizing the Ribbon, including the Quick Access Toolbar.
 We'll begin with a concise yet informative review, setting the following stage.

 After this initial overview, we will guide you through importing a specially designed ribbon.
-This imported Ribbon is an addition and a complete replacement of the existing Ribbon setup.
+This imported Ribbon customization replaces the existing Ribbon and Quick Access Toolbar customizations.
 This step is pivotal as it tailors the interface to enhance efficiency and accessibility, aligning the toolset with the specific requirements of your workflow.
 By the end of this exercise, you will have a Microsoft Project environment that is more functional and aligned with your project management needs.
 Let's get started and revolutionize the way you interact with Microsoft Project.

 Download

-Click the Download icon above to download the Bridge Toolbar.zip file.
+Click the Download icon above and download the Bridge Toolbar.zip file.

 The Ribbon is highly customizable, so you can set it up to be most productive when using Microsoft Project.
 To edit the Ribbon, go to Project Options.